-An estimated 67 million women and girls are in need of humanitarian assistance.
+More than 26 million women and girls of reproductive age worldwide have been forced away from their homes.
 Impacted by conflict, violence and natural disasters, women and girls in emergencies are at heightened risk of gender-based violence and trafficking, unintended pregnancy, maternal morbidity and mortality, unsafe abortions, and child, early and forced marriage.

-Despite the immediate, long-term and largely preventable impacts of these realities, the unique needs, priorities and capacities of women and girls are not treated with the same urgency as shelter, water and food aid in emergency response and recovery efforts, and opportunities to transform unequal gender relations and shift harmful gender norms are being missed.
+Women and girls’ unique needs and priorities are not treated with the same urgency as shelter, water and food aid in emergency response and recovery efforts.
+Hence opportunities to transform unequal gender relations and shift harmful gender norms are being missed.

 - Women’s and girls’ voice and leadership